cor215/PUI2016_cor215/HW6_cor215/README.md

 # ASSIGNMENT 2
 For assignment 2, I worked with Jon Toy, Tyler Woebkenberg, and Dana K. We posted a summary of our results of the citibike investigation as an Authorea collaborative document on: https://www.authorea.com/users/105835/articles/133675/_show_article

+# FBB feedback

+I like that you all worked collaboratively in the authorea environments and left comments for each other.
+But the analysis is WRONG! your Null is consistent with the proportions in the data!
+See the cmments in the authorea paper and the updated notebook on xy1002 github